 Being sick with a cold while you’re pregnant is no fun.
-This post from an L&D RN will talk about how it can affect the baby, medications you can/can’t take and what to do at home to try to feel better!
+This post from a L&D RN will talk about how it can affect your unborn baby, medications you can/can’t take, and what pregnant women can do at home to try to feel better!

 Colds during Pregnancy